 If you want to cut yourself some slack on the Killington climb, the River Road detour will swap the toughest part of the climb for a scenic descent on a dirt road.
-I rode this a few days ago and the four-mile dirt section was so smooth that I can't imagine that it will be graded before the 25th.
 There is a curve on the steepest descent that can be tricky at speed on road tires.
 You should be able to get a cell signal in this area, so be sure to communicate with your support if you are taking the shortcut.
+This also avoids road construction on the US 4 descent.